Mvalentino92/Julia_Modules/README.md

 **ArcLen:** Finds the length of a function between two points.

-**RomInt:** Uses Romberg Integration to find the area under a curve. *Uses a function as parameter!*
+**RomInt:** Uses Romberg Integration to find the area under a curve. *Uses a function as a parameter!*

 **TrapZ:** Uses the Trapazoidal Rule to give the area under a curve. *Uses Data Points*